 My favourite money tip is simple, but effective.
 Invest as much as you can as soon as you can.

 Get started!
 Even if you start saving for retirement a little late, you still have time to catch up.
 But you must start.

 Just because you can afford it, doesn’t mean you should buy it!

 Figure out your finances and write everything down!
-You can’t begin to save money until you truly know how much you have coming in and coming out down to the penny
+You can’t begin to save money and live better until you truly know how much you have coming in and coming out down to the penny

 35. Bella Wanana

 Read personal finance books to help improve your own financial literacy.

 Take advantage of ways to earn some extra money for relatively little effort.
 You can do this by completing online surveys, mystery shopping or selling old items online.

 37. Noob Investor